Breathe Better: Simple Shifts to Feel More Energized and Less Stressed

 • Place one hand on your belly and one on your chest.

-• Exhale slowly and feel your belly fall.
+• Exhale slowly, feeling your belly fall.

 ☀️ Try this for 10 slow breaths.
 Even a few minutes of belly breathing can help you feel more grounded and clear-headed.

-• Inhale through your nose for 4 counts
+• Inhale for 4 counts

-• Hold for 4 counts
+• Hold for 4

-• Exhale for 4 counts
+• Exhale for 4

-• Hold again for 4 counts
+• Hold for 4

-🌿 Alternate Nostril Breathing (Nadi Shodhana)
+🌿 Alternate Nostril Breathing (Nadi Shodhana) – perfect for scattered thoughts

-• Inhale through the right, then switch and exhale through the left.
+• Inhale through the right, then switch and exhale through the left

-• Repeat for 3–5 minutes.
+• Repeat for 3–5 minutes

 Nadi Shodhana alternate nostril breathing